ionuttbara/windows-defender-remover/README.md

 ## 🛑 Why this downloaded app/script is taked as virus?
 The app is false positive.
 Some Security Apps it take this app as a virus because the inclusion of IoBit Unlocker, or the way of the .exe creation.
 Also , you can download the (*.zip) version.
+The Antiviruses which this script as a virus : MalwareBytes and BitDefender (as Heuristic), maybe the way which was created the exe file.

 ## 📃 Instructions for the (*.zip) version of the Defender Remover
 1️⃣.
 Download lastest version of the Script from __Releases__ section.